-To log files in Golang, use the built-in logging library.
-The package log in Golang implements the simple logging package.
-It defines a type, Logger, with methods for formatting output.
+To create a log in Golang, you can use the built-in “log” library.
+The package log in Go implements the simple logging package that defines a type, Logger, with methods for formatting output.

 You can use these rough-and-ready logs for local development in which you need to get fast feedback from your code may be more important than generating rich, structured logs.